horovod/horovod/docs/running.md

 Having network interfaces that are not routed can cause Open MPI to hang.
 An example of such interface is `docker0`.

-If you see non-routed interfaces (like `docker0`) in the output of `ifconfig`, you should tell Open MPI to not used them via the `-mca btl_tcp_if_exclude <interface>[,<interface>]` parameter.
+If you see non-routed interfaces (like `docker0`) in the output of `ifconfig`, you should tell Open MPI to not use them via the `-mca btl_tcp_if_exclude <interface>[,<interface>]` parameter.

 ```bash